-Since 2013, Sulzer has had a "Legal, Compliance, and Risk Management" group function (headed by the Group General Counsel).
-Within this organization, a line reporting structure is in place for the three regions: Americas (AME); Europe, Middle East, and Africa (EMEA); and Asia-Pacific (APAC).
+Since 2013, Sulzer has had a "Legal, Compliance and Risk Management" group function (headed by the Group General Counsel).
+Within this organization, a line reporting structure is in place for the three regions: Americas (AME); Europe, the Middle East and Africa (EMEA); and Asia-Pacific (APAC).
 The local Compliance Officers ultimately report - via Regional Compliance Officers - to the Group General Counsel (who is also the Chief Compliance Officer).
 In addition, the headquartered Compliance and Risk Management team steers and runs the group-wide compliance program and all compliance investigations.
 The Head of Risk Management and Compliance also reports to the Group General Counsel.
-To ensure the consistent rollout of Group Compliance initiatives, a dotted reporting line exists between the Regional Compliance Officers and the Head of Compliance and Risk Management.
+To ensure the consistent rollout of Group Compliance initiatives, the compliance organization uses direct reporting lines.
 The Group General Counsel informs the Board of Directors and the Executive Committee regularly about legal matters and key changes in legislation that may affect Sulzer, as well as on important litigation.
 Twice a year, the Audit Committee receives a report about any pending or threatened litigation with worst-case exposure exceeding CHF 0.5 million.
 Further information on reports to the Audit Committee is provided in the "Audit Committee" section above.